 To skip to the nuts and bolts of Hiking Mount Rose, click here

 The rock feels cold on my hands as I stare off into the distance.
 My mind is blank, empty, just enveloped in the moment.
 I’ve made it.The breeze brings a chill as the sweat evaporates off of my body.
 I breathe deeply.
 The sun’s strength is gaining, struggling against the increasing winds to wrap me in its warmth.
-I see the strip of trail across the valley, the lake off in the distance, and endless horizon of mountains and valleys below.
-Above me the sky stretches out with wispy clouds like fingers outstretched welcoming me into this beautiful day.
+I see the strip of trail across the valley, the lake off in the distance, and an endless horizon of mountains and valleys below.
+Above me, the sky stretches out with wispy clouds like fingers outstretched welcoming me into this beautiful day.
 In this moment I feel small.
 I am alive.
 It’s perfect.

 If only the day had started out that way.
 It was just one of those mornings.
-The alarm goes off – 6am – late start for me and I just roll over and hide.
+The alarm goes off – 6am – a late start for me and I just roll over and hide.
 “Buuuhhhhhh” I moan.
 “Can’t we just sleep in, we don’t have to go.”

 “Ohhh come on, get up, we’re going.”
 Chirped Squirrel.

 I looked out the window, the sun was rising over the vast beautiful blue gem that is Lake Tahoe.
 A chilly breeze lazily sauntered through the window.
 I pulled the covers up over my head for just a moment, took a few breaths, and reluctantly kicked it all away and hopped out of bed into the brisk morning air.